About faults and power issues

 In most cases of residential and commercial power supply you will be on a common line with your neighbours.
 Check to see if your neighbours have their lights on or if the street lights are working.

 If the houses next door, or down the street do have power then the chances are that the problem will be isolated to your house.
 This could simply mean a blown fuse or in the worst case your supply line from the street has broken.
-We recommend you turn off or unplug all electrical appliances to avoid the possibility of fire when supply is restored then call our system control team.
+We recommend you turn off or unplug all electrical appliances to avoid the possibility of fire when supply is restored then phone our customer call centre on 0800 808 587.

 If you can see what has caused the loss of supply, e.g. a tree branch has fallen down over the wires, or you have a problem that affects life or property please treat the lines as live and do not approach.
 Keep a safe distance and phone our system control team.